 Maintaining boundaries is important for the wellbeing of both you and the family.
 You will be in a position of power – you will regularly enter their private home, support them with very personal tasks and are a gateway to many services.
-They may also feel very grateful to you for helping them to resettle.
-Setting clear boundaries can help to address this power dynamic – boundaries help the family to maintain their privacy and autonomy, and by discouraging dependency.
+They may also feel very dependent on you, or grateful to you for helping them to resettle.
+Setting clear boundaries can help to address this power dynamic – boundaries help the family to maintain their privacy and autonomy.

 Meanwhile, it’s important that as volunteers, you ensure that enthusiasm doesn’t lead you to overstretch yourselves in terms of time, energy or a sense of responsibility for the family you are supporting.
 This could be harmful to your own well-being and, also unhelpful for the family.

 - your private / family life being affected